Mahdijafari3957/Jafari_ICSA_2026/README.md

 - Metamodels for penetration test cases and their extensions
 - Generation logic for abstract pen test cases
-- A running example from the associated paper
 - Evaluation scenarios and models

 ---

 ## Projects

 ### `edu.kit.pentest.evaluation`
-The evaluation scenarios and models used to assess the approach.
+The evaluation scenarios and models used to assess the approach, alongside the running example presented in the paper, for each case study, including:
+- PCM models in the `models` folder
+- `pentestcase.xmi` containing the generated penetration test cases
+- `performance_report.txt` containing the performance evaluation results.

 ### `edu.kit.pentest.generation`
 Generation logic for penetration test cases based on PCM architectures and the provided extensions.

 ### `edu.kit.pentest.model`
 The core metamodel of the penetration test cases.

-### `edu.kit.pentest.runningexample`
-The running example from the paper, including:
-- Example models in the `models` folder
-- `pentestcase.xmi` containing the generated penetration test cases

 ### `edu.kit.pentest.sidechannel`
 The side-channel extension metamodel to the Palladio Component Model (PCM).